retextjs/retext-equality/readme.md

 `he` is warned about unless it’s followed by something like `or she` or `and she`.
 When `noBinary` is `true`, both cases would be warned about.

+## Rules

+See [`rules.md`][rules] for a list of rules.

 ## Contributing

+Thanks, contributions are greatly appreciated!  :+1:
+See [`contributing.md` in `retextjs/retext`][contributing] for ways to get started.
+This organisation has a [Code of Conduct][coc].
+By interacting with this repository, organisation, or community you agree to abide by its terms.

-Thanks, contributions are greatly appreciated!  :+1:  If you add new patterns, add them in the YAML files in the [`script/`][script] directory, and run `npm install` and then `npm test` to build everything.
+To create new patterns, add them in the YAML files in the [`script/`][script] directory, and run `npm install` and then `npm test` to build everything.
+New rules will be automatically added to `rules.md`.
 Please see the current patterns for inspiration.

-## Rules

-See [`rules.md`][rules] for a list of rules.
+Once you are happy with the new rule, add a test for it in [`test.js`][test] and open a Pull Request.

 ## Related